Add Auth Endpoints

 )

-# redirect to Wristband's Logout Endpoint.
-This will delete Wristband's
+# Logout Endpoint.
+Redirecting to Wristband's Logout Endpoint will terminate

-# session associated to the authenticated user.
+# Wristband's auth session associated to the user.
 When Wristband is done

 # logging out the user it will redirect back to your application's login

-# URL or to the explicitly provided redirect URL, if provided.
+# URL or to an explicitly provided redirect URL.

 return await wristband_auth.logout(request, logout_config)